Asqatasun/Web-Snapshot/Howto-use.md

   * Replace [mm] by the minutes (between 0 and 59)
   * Replace [ss] by the seconds (between 0 and 59)
 * (Optional Parameter) Replace [boolean] with `false` has no effect (if is not set too), just return the thumbnail.
 Replacing [boolean] with `true` returning a JSON with all informations about the thumbnail, and his status of creation.
+* (Required Parameter) Replace [url] with the url that you want to create thumbnail.
+This parameter must be the last parameter to deal with errors cases or fragments in url (usage of `#` characters for example).

 ### Create snapshot and its thumbnail (With POST Request Method)